Ready to sign up? Go to our Shop page

 If you pay by check instead of PayPal you get 3% off, this is because we need the extra 3% to cover the PayPal costs.

 Where can we get these boxes?

 Members can sign up for a Tuesday 4-7 PM, Friday night, or Saturday morning pickup.
-Singing Tree Gardens (18326 John R- Tuesday only) or Detroit Farm and Garden (1759 21st St- Tuesday Only) or Iroquois Ave Farm (6813 Iroquois Ave- Friday night only) or Food Field (Lawrence and Woodrow Wilson- Saturday 10 AM-1 PM only) or Oakland Avenue Farmer’s Market (Saturday 11 AM-3:30 PM only) We’re also willing to work out free deliveries on Tuesday afternoons for businesses located in New Center, Midtown, or Downtown (minimum 10 shares per location).
+Singing Tree Gardens (18326 John R- Tuesday only) or Detroit Farm and Garden (1759 21st St- Tuesday Only) or Iroquois Ave Farm (6813 Iroquois Ave- Friday night only) or Food Field (Lawrence and Woodrow Wilson- Saturday 10 AM-1 PM only) or Oakland Avenue Farmer’s Market (Saturday 11 AM-3:30 PM only), and for half shares at Pure Pastures at 23309 Ford Road, Dearborn on Saturdays.
+We’re also willing to work out free deliveries on Tuesday afternoons for businesses located in New Center, Midtown, or Downtown (minimum 10 shares per location).

 Wait!
 What’s a CSA?